luke-finlayson/snake-template/Readme.md

 let yPos = y * resolution;

 /*
- * Now we use xPos and yPos when calling drawRect.
+ * Now we use xPos and yPos when calling fillRect.
  *
  * We can also use our resolution value again as the
  * width and height to make the rectangle take up one
  * grid square.
  */
 context.fillStyle = "green";
-context.drawRect(xPos, yPos, resolution, resolution);
+context.fillRect(xPos, yPos, resolution, resolution);
 ```